Advanced Crash Report Symbolication

 .dSYM files.
 Ensure that Spotlight indexing is enabled for the location you run this on.

 If your application ships with Bitcode, Apple will recompile it on their servers before pushing it to the App Store.
 This will modify symbol positions and generate a new dSYM file.
-Apple allows to download these dSYMs from their server and there are also 3rd-party tools like
+Apple allows you to download these dSYMs from their server and there are also 3rd-party tools like

 fastlane refresh_dsyms that can automate this process.